skeeto/enchive/README.md

 ### Key management

-One of the core features of Enchive is the ability to derive an asymmetric key pair from a passphrase.
+One of the core features of Enchive is the ability to derive an asymmetric key pair from a passphrase (PBKDF2).
 This means you can store your archive key in your brain!
 To access this feature, use the `--derive` (`-d`) option with the `keygen` command.

     $ enchive keygen --derive